KodeKnack/Digital-Portfolio/README.md

 I optimised my LinkedIn headline (“Front-End/React & React Native – Expo | Firebase | REST”) and sent targeted outreach.
 I prepared  questions focused on my interest in the companies and the various roles they have.

 **R – Result:**
-I secured 4 interviews overall, received feedback on how to better answer questions on my initial interviews.
+I secured 4 interviews overall, received feedback on how to better answer questions in my initial interviews.
 I implemented the suggestions, and on the last 2 interviews, I passed the first phase and made it to the technical coding interviews.

 ## 📁 10.
 Workplace Etiquette